This post may contain affiliate links. Please see our disclosure policy.

 Salsa

 Unfortunately, it can be challenging to find safe, tested salsa recipes.
 Most salsas contain a mixture of low-acid ingredients and rely on a specific proportion of vinegar to make them acidic enough for water bath canning.
-That’s why I’ve compiled some of my favorite salsa recipes from reputable canning sources.
+That’s why I’ve compiled tested salsa recipes from reputable canning sources, and you’ll find even more in my full list of salsa recipes for canning.

 Vegetable Salsa